Peter Clohessy: Ireland

 He gained notoriety for a 26-week ban he was given in 1996 for a stamp to the head of Olivier Roumat during a 1996 Five Nations Championship match in Paris.
 He had previously served a 10 week ban for stamping at club level.

 Personal life

 Clohessy formerly owned a pub in Limerick called 'Clohessy's' and an adjoining night club called 'The Sin Bin'.
 He opened a pub and restaurant Crokers Bar & Restaurant in Murroe, east Limerick.
-The menu had a Limerick/rugby theme.
+Both of which were closed by the end of 2018.

-On 12th February 2025, Clohessy's daughter, Jane Clohessy, was named as part of a 40 woman Ireland squad for the 2025 Women's 6 Nations.
+On 12 February 2025, Clohessy's daughter, Jane Clohessy, was named as part of a 40 woman Ireland squad for the 2025 Women's 6 Nations.